AR0E/ar0e.github.io/_pages/reading-list.md

   - Cohomology Fractals - Bachman, Segerman
   - Differential Geometry of Music Perception - Himpel
   - The Quintic, the Icosahedron and Elliptic Curves - Bruce Bartlett
+  - A Beginner’s Guide to Homological Algebra - Eskenazi, Vauclain, You, Murugadoss
+  - A geometric construction of the Riemann scalar curvature in Regge calculus - McDonald, Miller

 - Books
   - Dynamics, The Geometry of Behavior - Ralph Abraham, Cristopher Shaw